apisearch-io/docs/src/content/plugins.md

 As you can see, the method `getSubscribedEvents` allow us to work with different commands in the same class.
-But remember that different actions related to different commands should be placed in several middlewares.
+But remember that different actions related to different commands should be placed in several middleware classes.

-After defined our class, we need to create the middleware service and tell Apisearch that this is a middleware of a plugin.
-For such action, let's create a service definition with a tag.
+After defined our class, we need to create the middleware service and tell Apisearch that this is a middleware that should be executed inside a plugin.
+For such action, let's create a service definition with the tag `apisearch_plugin.middleware`.

 ```yml
 services: